abgulati/Privion/README.md

 - Further, Privion can leverage the Kokoro Text-To-Speech (TTS) model and voice package to speak to the user, thereby enabling full vocal interaction.

-- The following ASR models are supported as of Novemeber 2025:
+- The following ASR models are supported as of November 2025:
     1. Nvidia/Parakeet-tdt-0.6B-v3
     2. Nvidia/Parakeet-tdt-0.6B-v2
     3. Nvidia/Canary-Qwen-2.5B